Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 The difficulty of each individual paddle depends almost entirely on the weather each day.
 (See Paddle Ratings).
 We schedule our outings around to different shores at different times of the year to avoid direct exposure to rough or windy conditions, but Island weather is notoriously changable, and sometimes we guess wrong.

 This is important: It is up to each paddler to assess the conditions on the day of the paddle in light of their own experience and ability, and make their own decision about launching!
 Before launching, each paddler must sign our printed waiver and agree to this.
 If there is a Small Craft Advisory or higher in effect (Nat'l.
 Weather Serv. - VHF Channel 1 or 2), the event is Officially Cancelled.
+Our lawyer told me to say that.
+But it's true.

 Who is in charge of the "official" paddles?